 When Indiana imposed a similar requirement as part of Medicaid expansion, it forced people out of the program or prevented them from ever enrolling in the first place.
-The Fiscal Research Division assumes that premium requirements could push over 38,000 North Carolinians out of the program, but it's possible that coverage losses could be substantially higher.
+Analysis provided by a member of the North Carolina General Assembly assumes that premium requirements could push over 38,000 North Carolinians out of the program, but it's possible that coverage losses could be substantially higher.
 In Indiana, premium requirements resulted in nearly 30 percent of potential Medicaid beneficiaries subject to the requirement losing coverage, which would translate into roughly 145,000 North Carolinians being pushed out of the program if the same level of coverage loss were to take place here.